Friday, February 20, 2009

 There are several guides out there that tell you exactly how to fix this problem.
 I bought one and had my son's XBox 360 back up and running in about 90 minutes.
 Then I had the bright idea of buying broken XBoxes on eBay, fixing them, and re-selling them.
 So I bought 4 different 3 red lights fix-it guides, I bought 4 XBox 360's on eBay that had the 3 red lights problem and I proceeded to fix each one using a different guide each time.
 I wanted to see if all the guides really worked.
 The answer is yes, they all really work.

 Each guide presents essentially the same solution.
 But they all do it a bit differently and with various levels of clarity.
 In my opinion, one of them is clearly superior to the rest in terms of providing clear step-by-step instructions and supporting documentation.
-You can read my reviews of the top 4 guides here.
+After reading the many repair guides out there, this 3 Red Lights Guide is the best..

 If you've got the 3 red lights problem, good luck.
 If you choose to fix it yourself, the guide I chose as the best will get you through this fix and have you back up and fighting the aliens in no time.